trampster/Ropu/Docs/Protocol.md

 TODO: add stream vs on off to this packet

 ## Group Message Failure Response
-Request to send a packet to a group
+Failed to send a packet to a group

 | Bytes    | Field               | Description                              |
 | -------- | ------------------- | -----------------------------------------|